 My Payment Plan

-Charges incurred for and during the Fall semester may be paid in three monthly installments beginning August 25 and ending October 25.
-Spring semester may be paid in three installments beginning January 25 and ending March 25.
+Charges incurred for and during the Fall semester may be paid in three monthly installments beginning August 31 and ending October 25.
+Spring semester may be paid in three installments beginning January 31 and ending March 25.
 Two monthly installments may be made for Summer charges, beginning June 25 and ending July 25.
+When utilizing the My Payment Plan, the account is subject to finance charges.
+See “My Payment Plan cost example” for details.
+To avoid finance charges, your monthly statement balance must be paid in full.

-Charges included in My Payment Plan are based on the semester for or during which they are incurred, including tuition and fees, residence hall charges, bookstore charges, parking permits and fines, and any other charge incurred on the student's account.
+Charges included in My Payment Plan are based on the semester for or during which they are incurred, including tuition and fees, residence hall charges, bookstore charges, parking permits and fines and any other charge incurred on the student's account.
 Students will electronically receive monthly account statements reflecting all activity during the month and the current month ending balance on the account.
-Students may also log in to http://my.missouristate.edu/ From the Profile tab, select the Access Account and Make Payments link in the Account Balance and Payments Channel.
+Students may also log in to My Missouri State, from the Profile tab select the Access Account and Make Payments link in the Account Balance and Payments Channel.
 From the My Account Page, the current outstanding balance will be shown.

 Failure to pay